Michael Fell (lawyer): Lynette Duncan

 On December 28, 2010, Fell represented Lynette Duncan under Marsy's Law at the parole hearing for Brett Thomas, who shot and killed her father and sister 33 years ago in Anaheim, CA. Thomas, who with Mark Titch went on a nine-day crime spree in January 1977, killing four people, including Aubrey and Denise Duncan in an attempted robbery outside the Duncan family's home.
 Lynette's mother was critically injured in the attack but eventually recovered, but the family was emotionally destroyed by the crime.

 Thomas and Titch pleaded guilty to multiple murder counts.
 They were sentenced to life in prison but eligible for parole after seven years.
 They repeatedly have been denied parole and this is the first time a member of the Duncan family has appeared to argue against the murderers' release.
 Despite her fears, Lynette Duncan traveled across the country and missed Christmas with her two daughters in order to confront Thomas, but he moved at the last minute to postpone the hearing, which will be rescheduled.
 However, Lynette Duncan delivered a powerful statement arguing that Thomas' parole bid be rejected for the maximum 15 years required by Marsy's Law.

-According to the Orange County Register, in her statement, "Duncan said she has lived in fear for 33 years, since the tragedy at her parent's home when she was 17, especially when she hears – and remembers – the sound of police and ambulance sirens.
+According to the Orange County Register, in her statement, "Duncan said she has lived in fear for 33 years, since the tragedy at her parents' home when she was 17, especially when she hears – and remembers – the sound of police and ambulance sirens.
 "It would be years before I could again hear a siren and not revert to a panic attack, for fear that it was happening to yet another family," she said.
 "I can still hear the sound of the gunshot," Duncan told the parole board.
 "I had never heard gunshot before.
 I tried to pass if off as a car backfiring, but it kept happening over and over.
 Every sound pierced my soul.
 "Life was very difficult after that," she added.
 "My family, which previously spent many weekends camping or visiting friends, ceased to exist...We couldn't help each other heal because we were all just surviving and needed help ourselves."
 Duncan said if Thomas were to be paroled, "I will be victimized all over again, as will my family.
 The fear is very real."
 According to the Orange County Register, Fell told the Parole Commissioners that Thomas was afraid to face Duncan.
 "After 33 years, my client mustered the courage to face (Thomas)," Fell said.
 "Inmate Thomas, however, can't find the courage to face her."